Department of Communicative Sciences and Deaf Studies

 The undergraduate curriculum plus the master’s degree prepares you for one or more of the following: provisional certification in deaf education by the Council on Education of the Deaf; and Preliminary and Clear.
 Education Specialist Credential: and Deaf and Hard of Hearing.

 A program of study leading to a Certificate in Conversational American Sign Language has become popular to many students pursuing professional fields and other majors on campus.
 The demand for health and human services professionals who can communicate effectively with deaf and hard-of-hearing children, youth, and adults has made sign language skills necessary.

 A Minor in Communicative Disorders is also available for students in various education and health professions (nursing, health science, physical therapy, counseling, elementary and secondary education, special education, child development, linguistics, criminology, etc.) who are interested in expanding their understanding of children and adults with communicative disorders.

-As a student, you are given the opportunity to work in a well-equipped speech and hearing clinic.
-You can also gain practical experience in a variety of school, private practice, and hospital settings.
 Library facilities contain specialized collections including student access to local medical libraries.
-In the Anna Michelson Memorial Instructional Media Center, you have access to a wide range of therapy production materials such as films, video, clinical equipment, and professional journals.
+In the Anna Michelson Memorial Instructional Media Center, you have access to a wide range of educational production materials such as films, video, clinical equipment, and professional journals.

 University Speech and Hearing Clinic